-We have experienced a decrease in growth rate in registered users, and a decline of active users over the last five quarters as of December 31, 2023.
-As of December 31, 2023, we recorded 2,683,850 registered users and 156,979 active users on the ZCITY platform.
-On average, our registered user base has grown by approximately 4.0% over the past five quarters, while our active user numbers have experienced an average decline of 18.1%.
+We have experienced a decrease in growth rate in registered users, and a decline of active users over the last five quarters as of December 31, 2023 March 31, 2024.
+As of December 31, 2023 March 31, 2024, we recorded 2,683,850 2,696,255 registered users and 156,979 41,458 active users on the ZCITY platform.
+On average, our registered user base has grown by approximately 4.0% 2.8% over the past five quarters, while our active user numbers have experienced an average decline of 18.1% 31.6%.

-The decrease in growth with regard to registered users and the decline in active users over the past five quarters as of December 31, 2023 was a result of decrease in E-voucher purchasing from our vendor, which eventually reduced the E-voucher available for sales, and attracted less new registered and active users to join our ZCITY platform.
+The decrease in growth with regard to registered users and the decline in active users over the past five quarters, as of December 31, 2023 was a result of decrease in March 31, 2024, is primarily attributed to reduced E-voucher purchasing purchases from our vendor, which eventually reduced the E-voucher resulting in fewer E-vouchers available for sales.
+Additionally, we've implemented reductions in marketing spending and attracted less customer rewards to enhance cost-effectiveness and operational profitability.
+Consequently, this has led to a decrease in new registered user registrations and lower retention rates among active users to join on our ZCITY platform.
 Since our product and loyalty program revenue mainly consist of sales of E-voucher which bear a low profit margin, reduction in E-voucher purchasing will allow us to reserve more working capital in developing our TAZTE Smart F&B system ("TAZTE"), which is a system that provides a one stop solution and digitalization transformation for all registered food and beverage ("F&B") outlets located in Malaysia.
 As TAZTE is a merchant-oriented program, we intend to utilize our user data to help our merchant customers to achieve higher business growth.
 As we provided free trial for merchants to participate in TAZTE ended in December 31, 2023 and further extended to June 2024, we have not generated any revenue from TAZTE for the six months ended December 31, 2023.
 For 2024 and beyond, we do not expect to experience exponential growth rate in our registered and active users as we intend to maintain our E-voucher for sales in a steady level and increase our user's retention rate.

 We continuously monitor the development and participation of active users as a proportion of its total registered user base to ensure the effectiveness of our marketing and feature implantation strategies.
-Accordingly, the proportion of total registered users that we consider active users at the end last five quarters as of December 31, 2023 is as follows:
+Accordingly, the proportion of total registered users that we consider active users at the end last five quarters as of December 31, 2023 March 31, 2024 is as follows: